parambharat/docsbot/README.md

 # DocsBot

-**An documentation chat agent built for the CoreWeave hackathon, 2025**
+**A documentation chat agent built for the CoreWeave hackathon, 2025**

 DocsBot is an AI-powered documentation assistant that provides context-aware answers across multiple documentation sources including Weights & Biases (wandb), Weave, and CoreWeave.
 Built with openai-agents-sdk and chromadb, it delivers responses from the documentation sources with proper citations.